cdzombak/lofiapp/README.md

-# Lofi Cafe & Friends Electron App
+# Lofi Cafe (& Friends) Electron App

 ## Install

 After installing nativefier, run `make install-mac` in this directory to build & install the app in `/Applications`.

+## Protip

+On lofi.cafe, hit the `L` key to enable "low power mode".
+The site seems to remember this preference for you.